Secure Computation Offloading in Blockchain based IoT Networks with Deep Reinforcement Learning: System Model and Offloading Problem Formulation

-In this paper, we consider a MECCO system on blockchain as shown in Fig. 1.
-The concerned network consists of a remote cloud server, a MEC server and a network of IoT mobile devices (MDs).
-All MDs are connected to the edge and cloud server via a wireless access point (AP).
-The proposed MECCO system includes two schemes, access control and computation offloading scheme as described in the following.
+The proposed MECCO system includes two schemes, access control and computation offloading, which will be presented in the following.

-\subsection{Access control model}
+\subsection{Access Control Model}

-We propose an access control model on a blockchain network for the MECCO system as shown in Fig. 3.
+We propose an access control model on a blockchain network for the MECCO system as shown in Fig.~\ref{Fig:AccessControl}.
 For better offloading management, access control for all MDs is implemented at the cloud server as explained in the previous section, and therefore the MEC server is ignored in the access control scheme.
-Note that in our design, blockchain utilizes community validation to achieve synchronization on distributed ledgers which are replicated across cloud nodes (MECCO manager, admin and miners) within the peer cloud network.
-This decentralized cloud architecture with distributed access control gets rid of the single-point failure problems of traditional centralized cloud system, which ensures high system availability and computation service performances [15].
-In the following, we introduce the key components and then explain the operation concept of the proposed access control scheme.

-\subsubsection{Key components of the access control scheme}

-As shown in Fig. 3, the access control scheme consists of four main components: MECCO manager, admin, smart contracts and miners.

-- \textit{MECCO manager:} The MECCO manager plays a significant role in our access control framework.
-It is responsible to monitor all offloading events on the blockchain network, including offloading requests and access authentication for MDs.
-The management capability of MECCO manager is enabled by smart contracts through strict user policies.

-- \textit{Admin: }It is used to manage transactions and operations on cloud by the means of adding, changing or revoking access permissions.
-Admin is responsible to deploy smart contracts and the only entity with the ability to update or modify policies in smart contracts.
+\subsubsection{Key Components of The Access Control Scheme}